nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/cgms.rst

 *************

 Set the maximum number of glucose measurement records stored in the device using the :kconfig:option:`CONFIG_BT_CGMS_MAX_MEASUREMENT_RECORD` Kconfig option.
-The value of should be large enough to hold all records generated in a session.
+The value should be large enough to hold all records generated in a session.

-Set the logging level of the CGMS module using the :kconfig:option:`CONFIG_BT_CGMS_LOG_LEVEL_CHOICE` Kconfig option.
+Set the logging level of the CGMS library using the :kconfig:option:`CONFIG_BT_CGMS_LOG_LEVEL_CHOICE` Kconfig option.

 Usage
 *****